theandrew168/sbs-website/content/posts/2024-wrapped.md

 Despite playing WoW since roughly 2007, I never applied my software engineering mindset to it.
 That changed just a few weeks ago when I wrote and published my first WoW addon: [DerzPlates](https://github.com/theandrew168/derzplates).
-I wrote a [blog post](/posts/derzplates-my-first-wow-addon/) about the process and how the WoW Interface forum community really showed up for me.
+I wrote a [blog post](/posts/derzplates-my-first-wow-addon/) about the process and how the [WoW Interface](https://www.wowinterface.com/community.php) forum communityreally showed up for me.

-I've written Lua in the past so that wasn't new to me.
+I've written [Lua](https://www.lua.org/) in the past so that aspect of addon development was familiar to me, at least.
-The WoW client API, however, was totally foreign and required so much research to even partially grok.
+The WoW client API, however, was totally foreign and required so much research to even partially understand.
-My initial version was kinda buggy but SDPhantom gave me solid guidance and advice to get it working properly.
+My initial version was kinda buggy but SDPhantom (on the forums) gave me some incredible [guidance and advice](https://www.wowinterface.com/forums/showthread.php?p=344701) to get it working properly.
-They get my personal "Best Tech Advice of 2024" award, for sure!
+They get my personal "Best Tech Support of 2024" award, for sure!

-## Health and Body

-I turned 30 this year!
-I also decided to take health a bit more seriously, too.
-I know 30 isn't even that old but I want to lock in my good habits now and focus on activites that I can still do as I get older.
-I did a lot more walking this year: long walks between 60 and 90 minutes 3-4 times per week.
-I like it for music, podcasts, and even audiobooks.
-I didn't bike as much as I did two years prior (the new house kept us busy).
-2025 will include even more walking, more biking, more kayaking, and maybe even some running.

 # Looking Forward

 What do I hope to achieve in 2025?
-I still want to blog, but likely not every week.
+I still want to blog but it likely won't be every week.
 I also plan on [writing more Clojure](/posts/2025-the-year-of-clojure/) which I'm super excited for!
-I'm not sure if I'll do AoC again.
-On December 25th, I always tell myself that it wasn't worth the stress and that I won't do it next year... but then I can't stay away.
-It's the hype!
-People at work are talking about it, friends are talking about it, and I _know_ that thousands of devs are having a great time with the early puzzles.
+Software development is one of my favorite hobbies so I'm sure some new and exciting projects will reveal themselves.
+I'm also hoping to go on more long walks (perhaps with some mild jogging mixed in).
+Walking with music, podcasts, or audiobooks has really been my jam this year and I plan to keep it up.
+Weather permitting, I also want to do more biking on the local trails and kayaking on the river.

+This was an amazing year for personal and professional growth.
+I honestly think it might've been my most successful and satisfying year ever.
+It really set the bar high but hopefully 2025 can be even better.
+Either way, I'll be sure to summarize the year's happenings in another "wrapped" post.
+See you all next year!